Geometric random graphs and Rado sets of continuous functions: IC-dense sets and Brownian motion

 \begin{proof} Let $V$ and $W$ be infinite crossing dense subsets of $C([0,1])$ and let $p,p'\in(0,1)$.
 We show that a realization of $\LARG(V,p)$ is almost surely isomorphic to a realization of $\LARG(W,p')$.
-As in the proof of Theorem \ref{thm:SDisRado} for smoothly dense sets, we construct an isomorphism via a back-and-forth argument.
-The key step of the proof is to show that if finite sets $\mathcal F$ and $\mathcal G$ are suitably matched finite subsets of $V$ and $W$, then given any additional $f\in V$, there is almost surely a $g\in W$ such that $\mathcal F\cup \{f\}$ and $\mathcal G\cup \{g\}$ are suitably matched.
+As in the proof of Theorem~\ref{thm:TD} for transversely dense sets, we construct an isomorphism via a back-and-forth argument.